-This is the thirty first in a series which introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
+This is the thirty-first in a series which introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
 This one will focus on Wakatobi, Indonesia liveaboards.

 In addition to this series on liveaboards, the best worldwide dive resort locations and services are reviewed in their own series.
-To check them out, or others in this series, click on Liveaboards / Resorts on the menu at top and choose a a title from the list.
+To check them out, or others in this series, click on Liveaboards / Resorts on the menu at the top and choose a title from the list.

 Wakatobi, a marine conservation area that is part of the Wakatobi National Park, is situated southeast of Sulawesi between the Banda Sea to the northeast and the Flores Sea to the southwest.
-The name comes from the first two letters of four of the bigger islands in the group, Wangi Wangi, Kadelupa, Tomea and Binongki.
-In all there are 143 islands, only 7 of which are inhabited, with a total population of around 100,000.
+The name comes from the first two letters of four of the bigger islands in the group, Wangi Wangi, Kadelupa, Tomea, and Binongki.
+In all, there are 143 islands, only 7 of which are inhabited, with a total population of around 100,000.
 The indigenous people living in the park are seafaring nomads known as the Bajau people.
 There are strict fishing limitations that the local people are willingly maintaining.

 The climate is quite dry, for the region, so that run-off is minimal and the water is remarkably clear.
 There is good variety in the underwater topography which is formed from uplifted limestone, the result of fossilized reefs.
-Several types of reef are in the park including coral atolls, fringing reefs and Indonesia’s largest barrier reef.
+Several types of reef are in the park including coral atolls, fringing reefs, and Indonesia’s largest barrier reef.

 The underwater life is characterized by big schools of fish, healthy hard and soft corals, pelagics and great macro life.
 When Jacques Cousteau went there he described it as “underwater nirvana” and the “finest dive site in the world.”
 Wikipedia indicates Wakatobi has the highest number of global fish species (942) and 750 out of the 850 coral reef fish species in the world.
 Many locations these days are describing their area as having great diversity, so you can take such claims with a grain of salt, but in this case, you ought to be able to believe Cousteau.
-In addition to very rich fish life, Wakatobi also has 396 different soft and hard coral species in a distinctive seascape with bommies, pinnacles, walls, ledges, overhangs, drop-offs and boulders.
-With the great visibility, abundance of small animals and a very healthy reef, the diving is very attractive for photographers and marine biologists.
+In addition to very rich fish life, Wakatobi also has 396 different soft and hard coral species in a distinctive seascape with bommies, pinnacles, walls, ledges, overhangs, drop-offs, and boulders.
+With the great visibility, an abundance of small animals and a very healthy reef, the diving is very attractive for photographers and marine biologists.

 Animal diversity highlights include: whale sharks, whitetip reef sharks, nurse sharks, manta, eagle and mobula rays, blue-spotted stingrays, pilot whales, dolphins, flounders, snake and garden eels, resident schooling trevallies and barracuda, shrimp gobies, shrimp, crabs, nudibranchs, scorpionfish, batfish, fusiliers, red-tooth triggerfish, pygmy seahorses, banded sea snakes, leaf fish, comet fish, goatfish, green, hawksbill and less frequently olive ridley turtles and a pristine coral reef with many, many small critters.
 Take a look a the video below for a concrete view.

 March to December is the high season with busiest times in April/May and July/August.
 July/August is particularly attractive as this is the spawning season luring a great volume of fish.
-Mantas and whale sharks can be seen year round with November through April the season for pilot whales.
+Mantas and whale sharks can be seen year-round with November through April the season for pilot whales.

 January and February are the wettest time of the year, but it is still reasonably dry, not interrupting the diving to any great extent.
 Water temperature ranges from 25°C (77°F) in August to 30°C (86°F) in October.